-Only students who are admitted to the master’s programme Cultural Anthropology and Development Sociology can take part in this course.
-(See mastersinleiden.nl)
+Only students admitted to the master’s programme Cultural Anthropology and Development Sociology specialisation Global Ethnography can take part in this course.

-This course aims to prepare MSc students for the practical and epistemological complexities of conducting ethnographic fieldwork.
-The course centers on three-hour tutorials.
+This course aims to prepare students for the practical and epistemological complexities of conducting ethnographic research.
+The course centres on three-hour tutorials.
 In these tutorials issues related to epistemology, ethics and fieldwork practice will be discussed by means of ethnographic exercises in which students link literature and in-class discussions to their individual fieldwork topics.
-Emphasis will be given to formulating the main research questions, operationalization, methodology, ethics and the organization of each student’s fieldwork.
-Consideration will also be given to fieldwork identities, health care, and academic ‘savoir faire’ needed to write a good research proposal.
-The course is intended to make students aware of the epistemological dimension of fieldwork practice, in framing the student’s personal research interests, skills, and possibilities, and to help her or him to discuss these with their individual thesis supervisor.
-The course intends to guide students in the writing of their research proposal (in which they are primarily coached by their individual supervisor).
+Emphasis will be given to formulating the main research questions, operationalization, methodology, ethics, and the organization of each student’s fieldwork.
+Consideration will also be given to fieldwork identities, health care, and academic adaptability needed to write a good research proposal that meets both academic and societal agendas.
+The course is intended to make students aware of the epistemological dimension of fieldwork practice, in framing students’ personal research interests, skills, and possibilities, and to help them prepare discussions on these issues with their individual thesis supervisor.
+The course is intended to guide students in the writing of their Research proposal (in which they are coached primarily by their individual supervisor).

-A list of possible research topics is available on our website and is being pemanently updated.
+A list of research topics is available on our website, tab Cultural Anthropology and Development Sociology (MSc) and is being pemanently updated.

-- Helping the MSc student to systematically formulate the questions that are central to their MA research, positioned in relation to relevant academic debates.
+- Helping students to systematically formulate the questions that are central to their MSc research, positioned in relation to relevant academic debates.

-- Providing practical preparations for the complexities of fieldwork, given the operationalization of research questions.
+- Providing preparation for the practical complexities of fieldwork, given the operationalization of research questions.

 Please see the schedule